 You can use your own policy to pay for damages caused by another driver.
 Most people are worried their rates will go up if they do this, but if you weren’t at-fault for the accident, your rates should not be affected. – This is a great option because you’ll often get better customer service (and save more time) by working with your own company, especially if they know they can go recover their payments from the other driver and their insurance later on.
-If your company’s adjusters or call-center employees attempt at first to steer you back to the other insurance company, make a demand that they step up and handle the claim -you’ll get better service with your company from that point forward.

 2. Ask the Right Questions

 What is getting covered?
 Is anything getting left out?
 If so, why?
 Ask the claims adjuster, body shop staff, rental car clerk, and doctor’s office staff about things like brand-new replacement parts for your car, rental coverage, out-of-pocket medical expenses, and similar items that you might otherwise assume are being fully covered.
 The last thing you need is to get a bill in the mail a week after the fact.

 Ask for every communication via email and/or written letter and you’ll have a record of their commitments and promises.